Klaas's cuckoo: Name

 Le Vaillant's wish was honoured when the bird's first binomial name, Cuculus klaas, was applied by James Francis Stephens in 1815, and the tribute to Klaas has persisted to the present binomial.

 The bird is the first known case of a species being named after an Indigenous individual, and Le Vaillant is one of the only colonial biologists to name bird species after local people.
-Edgar Leopold Layard nammed the brown-breasted flycatcher after Muttu, his servant.
+Edgar Leopold Layard named the brown-breasted flycatcher after Muttu, his servant.

 Range

 The species occurs throughout sub-Saharan Africa with the exception of very arid areas in the south-west.

 Description

 Engraving by William Lizars after William Swainson from Sir William Jardine's "Naturalist's Library: Ornithology" (v.
 12, 1853 edition).

 Klaas's cuckoo is 16–18 cm in length.
 The species exhibits sexual dimorphism.
 Males have a glossy green body with few markings and plain white underparts.
 Females have a bronze-brown body, greenish wing coverts and faintly barred white underparts.
 Viewed in flight, the male is largely white with dark primaries and females appear mostly brown.
 Males and females both have a small white post-ocular patch.